Simouse/lrparser/README.md

 > Success
 ```

-Automatons in graphviz language format are generated in the result directory (default: results) because they are difficult to display in the console.
+Automatons in graphviz language format are generated in the result directory (default: `out`) because they are difficult to display in the console.
 You need to invoke `dot` by yourself.
 The program used to provide generated `svg` files as well if you have `dot` installed, but invoking dot processes on Windows is too slow (in Linux it's just fast) and makes the tool a target of Windows Defender Anti-virus module because the tool invokes a lot of processes in such a short time.
 Later I tried to use graphviz as library in my code, but I found graphviz cgraph library had memory leaks and double free() bugs which I couldn't get right.
 So I dropped the support for directly generated svg files.

 SLR NFA: